 WHY DO I NEED MAINTENANCE ON MY MINI-SPLIT?

 Mini-splits are also more likely to be in the living space.
-So, the sights and smells associated with dirty blower wheels are a much more significant comfort concern.
-In some cases, the blower wheel can even spit the dirt out of the unit and onto the surfaces below the unit.
+The sights and smells associated with dirty blower wheels are a much more significant comfort concern.
 Not to mention, dirty blower wheels and filters reduce the air quality in your home.

 WHAT TO EXPECT ON A MAINTENANCE CALL FOR A DUCTLESS MINI-SPLIT